 Seacombe is a dear little base for immersing yourself in the delights of this lovely coastline.

-Two bedrooms: 1 x double, 1 x bunks with stable doors to terrace.
+Two bedrooms: 1 x double, 1 x standard size bunks with stable doors to terrace.
 Bathroom with bath, shower over, WC, basin.
 Open plan sitting room with seating area with wood burning stove, dining area and kitchen.

 About the location